zhubby/archgw/docs/source/get_started/intro_to_arch.rst

   With prompt guardrails you can prevent ``jailbreak attempts`` present in user's prompts without having to write a single line of code.
   To learn more about how to configure guardrails available in Arch, read :ref:`Prompt Guard <prompt_guard>`.

-**Traffic Management:** Arch offers several capabilities for LLM calls originating from your applications, including smart retries on errors from upstream LLMs, and automatic cutover to other LLMs configured in Arch for continuous availability and disaster recovery scenarios.
+**Traffic Management:** Arch offers several capabilities for LLM calls originating from your applications, including smart retries on errors from upstream LLMs, and automatic cut-over to other LLMs configured in Arch for continuous availability and disaster recovery scenarios.
 Arch extends Envoy's `cluster subsystem <https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/cluster_manager>`_ to manage upstream connections to LLMs so that you can build resilient AI applications.

 **Front/edge Gateway:** There is substantial benefit in using the same software at the edge (observability, traffic shaping algorithms, applying guardrails, etc.) as for outbound LLM inference use cases.